Alera ALEEL42BME10B Elusion Series Review

 The first — and most important — round of tests was our series of comfort evaluations, which is responsible for half of the Alera's overall score.
 We had a panel of different testers try out each chair for a while, then rate how comfortable the various aspects of each one are and figure out how long they could sit in it without undue discomfort.
-The Alera did slightly above average, meriting a 6 out of 10.

 When it came to judging the different parts of the chair, the seat cushion was almost universally rated on the more comfortable side, with only a single judge scoring it more on the mediocre side.

 The response to the backrest was a bit more split, with half the testers rating it highly and the other half scoring it average or below.
 The Alera's favor fell even more when it came to its armrests, with a majority of our testers giving them uninspiring scores with regards to comfort.

 Next, we compared how adjustable each chair's backrest, seat, armrests, and reclining mechanism is.
 We also rated each chair on how easy it is to configure it, so you are seated in a proper ergonomic position.
 Altogether, these tests are responsible for just a bit over a third of the Alera's overall score.
 The backrest is reasonably high and can be moved up and down to adjust the location of the lumbar support.
 However, we weren't terribly impressed with it, as the small protrusion that was purportedly for lumbar support didn't seem to do all that much for many of our testers.